 5. Internet Search Engine Optimization.

 a.
-Consultants may use, reference, or incorporate the Company names and trademarks in approved Internet advertising.
+Consultants may use, reference, or incorporate the Company names, brands and trademarks in approved Internet advertising.

 b.
 When participating in chat rooms and other social media, Consultants may use approved Company language (as represented in the brochures, promotional and training materials of the Company and on the Company website) for the purpose of discussing the Company products and opportunity.

 c.
 Consultants may use the language of approved Company literature for Internet advertising.
-Company trademarks, or any variations thereof, may not be used in search engines.
+Companytrademarks, brands, or any variations thereof, may not be used in search engines.

 d.
-Consultants may communicate the benefits of Company Products and Service on the Internet and on search engines in appropriate categories.
+Consultants may communicate the benefits of Company Products and Services on the Internet and on search engines in appropriate categories.

 e.
-In no way should any independent website or link give the impression of being the official website of the Company, rather than that of a Company Consultant.
-All Internet advertising must clearly report that the ad is placed by an “Independent Consultant” of the Company.
+In no way should any independent website or link give the impression of being the official website of the Company, rather than that of an Independent Consultant.
+All Internet advertising must clearly reportthat the ad is placed by an “Independent Consultant” of the Company.

 f.
 Consultants may use words from approved Company advertising as “key words” for the purpose of having communications found by search engines.